zzyzek/sandbox/rng/Notes.md

 As a review, we only consider 2d and 3d with uniform random points in space restricted to a unit cube.
-Since the points are random, this ensures generic point configurations.
+Since the points are random, this ensures general point configurations.
 In particular, no three points lie on a line, no three points create an equilateral triangle.

-The generic conditions ensures finite RNG degree in 2d and 3d.
+The general position conditions ensures finite RNG degree in 2d and 3d.

 There are two algorithms for 2d and 3d.
 The 2d case is simpler so we'll focus on the 3d case.